Exploring Why Rosé Matters, According To French Culture

-Master of Wine Elizabeth Gabay tasted and reviewed some 1,500+ bottles of rosés from around the world for her book Rosé: Understanding the Pink Wine Revolution.
-Gabay reviews the history of winemaking in Provence and some of the traditional production areas.
-Within the book she explains the production methodologies and how the “taste” for pink wine has grown in the last 25 years.
+Master of Wine Elizabeth Gabay tasted and reviewed 1,500+ bottles of rosés from around the world for her book Rosé: Understanding the Pink Wine Revolution.
+Gabay reviews the history of winemaking in Provence and some traditional production areas.
+Within the book, she explains the production methodologies and how the “taste” for pink wine has grown in the last 25 years.
 (Please click on the cover below to order a copy).

-Sommelier, wine director, author and her career is just getting started!
-Victoria James lives in New York City where she was barely able to legally drink when she became a Certified Sommelier at 21-years old, in October 2012.
+She is a sommelier, wine director, and author; her career is just starting!
+Victoria James lives in New York City, where she could barely legally drink when she became a Certified Sommelier at 21 years old, in October 2012.
 Read our interview with this talented lady here.

-In her book, Drink Pink a Celebration of Rosé she debates whether rosé is simply a trend or wine that has the staying power for the long term.
-Her bet is in the long run, and the book is a delightful read along with illustrations by her fiancé.
+In her book, Drink Pink: a Celebration of Rosé, she debates whether rosé is simply a trend or a wine that has staying power for the long term.
+Her bet is in the long run, and the book is a delightful read, along with illustrations by her fiancé.
 (Please click on the cover below to order a copy).

-Millions of years ago, the Southern Rhone Valley was created by geological changes and volcanic eruptions.
+Millions of years ago, geological changes and volcanic eruptions created the Southern Rhone Valley.
 The soil varieties left behind from this violent environmental activity range from sandy to limestone to clay.
-It is this diverse topsoil in combination with bedrock that creates an excellent terroir for cultivating grape varietals.
-More reading on the wines of Provence and understanding the colours and terminology.
+This diverse topsoil, combined with bedrock, creates an excellent terrain for cultivating grape varieties.
+Here is more reading on the wines of Provence and understanding the colours and terminology.